The 6 Best Budget Bike Trainers (Ideal for Beginners) [2025]

 Of course, the more sophisticated the trainer is, the more you have to pay.

-Non-interactive trainers are good if you don’t plan to ride for more than one hour, you have a power meter (so you can use apps like Zwift, ROUVY, etc.), or you want just to lose some weight.
+Non-interactive trainers are good if you don’t plan to ride for more than one hour, you have a power meter (so you can use apps like Zwift, ROUVY, etc.), or you want to just lose some weight.

 Smart (interactive) trainers are perfect for more demanding riders who need more engaging training to stay motivated during longer training sessions.